 Regulatory authorities in China have implemented and are considering a number of legislative and regulatory proposals concerning data protection.
 For example, China's Cyber Security Law, which became effective in June 2017, created China's first national-level data protection for "network operators," which may include all organizations in China that provide services over the internet or another information network.
 Numerous regulations, guidelines and other measures are expected to be adopted under the umbrella of the Cyber Security Law.
-Drafts of some of these measures have now been published, including the draft rules on cross-border transfers published by the China Cyberspace Administration in 2017, which may, upon enactment, require security review before transferring human health-related data out of China.
+Drafts of some of these measures have now been published, including the draft rules on cross-border transfer of personal information published by the China Cyberspace Administration in 2017 and 2019, which may, upon enactment, require security review before transferring human health-related data out of China.
 In addition, certain industry-specific laws and regulations affect the collection and transfer of personal data in China.
-The Interim Measures for the Administration of Human Genetic Resources and implementation guidelines issued by the Ministry of Science and Technology, for example, require approval from the Ministry of Science and Technology before the commencement of clinical trials where foreign sponsors and their Chinese clinical trial sites obtain human genetic resources, or HGR, in China and additional approval for any export or cross-border transfer of the HGR samples or associated data.
-See "Part I-Item 1-Business-Government Regulation-PRC Regulation-Human Genetic Resources Approval" of our annual report on Form 10-K for the year ended December 31, 2018.
-It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices, potentially resulting in confiscation of HGR samples and associated data and administrative fines.
+For example, the Regulation on the Administration of Human Genetic Resources promulgated by the State Council (the "HGR Regulation"), which became effective on July 1, 2019, applies to activities that involve sampling, biobanking, use of HGR materials and associated data, in China, and provision of such to foreign parties.
+The HGR Regulation prohibits both onshore or offshore entities established by foreign entities and individuals from sampling or biobanking any China HGR in China and require approval for the sampling of certain HGR and biobanking of all HGR by Chinese parties.
+Approval for any export or cross-border transfer of the HGR material is also required.
+The HGR Regulation also requires that foreign parties should ensure the full participation of Chinese parties in international collaborations and all records and data must be shared with the Chinese parties.
+If the Chinese parties fail to comply with data protection laws, regulations and practice standards, and our research data is obtained by unauthorized persons, used or disclosed inappropriately or destroyed, it could result in a loss of our confidential information and subject us to litigation and government enforcement actions.
+It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices, potentially resulting in confiscation of HGR samples and associated data and administrative fines, disgorgement of illegal gains, or temporary or permanent debarment of our entities and responsible persons from further HGR projects.
 In addition, the interpretation and application of data protection laws in China and elsewhere are often uncertain and in flux.